Using Kubernetes

 Plugins

-so your cluster exposes a custom schedulable resource such as amd.com/gpu
+so your cluster exposes a custom schedulable resource such as amd.com/gpu or nvidia.com/gpu,

 which Metaflow’s Kubernetes resources integration is already configured to call when a user

-specifies a decorator like @kubernetes(gpu=1)
+specifies a decorator like @kubernetes(gpu=1).

 For additional information, take a look at cloud-specific documentation: